atapas/add-copyright/README.md

  sudo find <SOURCE_CODE_DIRECTIRY> -type d -name "<EXCLUDE_DIRECTORY>" -prune -o -name "*.js" -print0 | sudo xargs -0 ./addcopyright.sh
 ```
 ## Running it on Source Code without any Exclusions
-For running the tool on the Source code without excluding any folders, use this command:
+For running the tool on the Source Code without excluding any folders, use this command:

 ```bash
 find <SOURCE_CODE_DIRECTIRY>  -name "*.js" -print0 | xargs -0 ./addcopyright.sh
 ```
 - For current directory use `.`(dot)
-- If your source code is in `/home/atapas/code` directory, use the above command as,
+- If your Source Code is in `/home/atapas/code` directory, use the above command as,
   ```bash
     find <SOURCE_CODE_DIRECTIRY>  -name "*.js" -print0 | xargs -0 ./addcopyright.sh
   ```